fluxcd/flux2/rfcs/0005-managed-attributes-image-automation/README.md

 ### Alternatives

 An alternative would be to build a mutation web hook which would be able to filter all object and interact with them directly.

-It would be more generic but heavier to build.
+It would be more generic, more customizable and safer (fix the manual update use case) to create such mutation web hook, but will be heavier to build.
+(new kubernetes object, new controller)

-This raise the question on should this be included in flux or not.
+This raise the question on should this feature to be included in flux or not.

 ## Design Details